chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

     * meta-nuvoton: NUVOTON ncpm7xx [armv7]
     * meta-fsp2: IBM FSP2 [ppc44x]

-    Both astxx and ncpmxx can choose upstream kernel & u-boot.
-However different hardware platforms have different device-tree blobs (dtb) despite some of them uses the same SoC.
-For example,
+    These layers can choose upstream kernel and u-boot since most of codes have been merged into upstream recent years.
+However different hardware platforms can have different device-tree blobs (dtb) despite some machines use the same SoC.
+The reasons could be:
-    * The purpose of GPIO pins can be different.
+    * Specific thermal components and sensors.
+    * Specific GPIO-pin definitions.
-    * I2C clock freq / I2C MUX addresses can be different.
+    * Peripheral bus settings and purposes can be different.
+E.g, I2C.
-    * Specific CPLD / FPGA control which could differ among platforms.
+    * CPLD / FPGA control which could differ among platforms.
-    * Specific thermal components or sensor measuring.
     * Enabling / Disabling hardware components based on different applications.

+    To fulfill the custom requirements, the hardware vendors should have their .dts files to describe their platforms' device trees.
+See more details in linux-kernel source: /arch/arm/boot/dts/\*bmc\*.dts\*

-  * **meta-phorsphor:** A major layer which contains the code-base that a BMC firmware needs, such as ipmi, network managment, logging, .
+  * **meta-phorsphor:** A major layer which contains the code-base that a BMC firmware needs, such as ipmi, network managment, logging, sensor porting, certificate, image handling, etc.

   * **Cloud/HW vendors:** meta-facebook, meta-ibm, meta-google, meta-microsoft, meta-intel, meta-qualcomm, meta-quanta, meta-inventec, meta-lenovo ..., etc.